blaasto

 More books and articles can be found in the Figs 4 Fun Links.

-Fruit produced on wood which grew in the previous season.
+Fruit produced on wood that grew in the previous season.
 Also called "profichi" in Italian.
 Also known as the Spring crop.

 Breba producing varieties are important in cool and short season climates, and may be the only crop that ripens in those climates, such as the Pacific Northwest.